andrewgormley/educenter-hugo/exampleSite/content/english/rules/coduo/_index.md

 4\.2.5 – If a clan does not ready up in time after side or map change, it will lead to forfeiting rounds and eventually a forfeit loss for the violating clan.

 4\.2.6 – In total, all 8 teams will progress into the knockout stage.
-Teams which finish in first position will face off against teams which finish in fourth position of opposing groups.
-Teams which finish in second position will face off against teams which finish in third position of opposing groups.

 **4.3 – Match Rules - Division Series**